Mistermycelium/CSIT-165/README.md

 After running these commands, you should be able to access RStudio through your browser at `http://localhost:8787`.

-### Contributing

-If you want to contribute to this project, please fork the repository and create a pull request.
-Any contributions you make are greatly appreciated.

 ### License

 This project uses the following license: [Unlicense](LICENSE).